onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Remember... all I'm offering is the truth.
 Nothing more." - [Morpheus, The Matrix](https://www.imdb.com/title/tt0133093/quotes/?item=qt0324337&ref_=ext_shr_lnk)

 ^^ not truth but solution

+> "You want to recruit producers, not consumers, and for that, you’ll need a purpose." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/god-state-network#:~:text=You%20want%20to%20recruit%20producers%2C%20not%20consumers%2C%20and%20for%20that%2C%20you%E2%80%99ll%20need%20a%20purpose.)

 > "Why join the navy if you can be a pirate?" - [Steve Jobs](https://www.goodreads.com/quotes/513460-why-join-the-navy-if-you-can-be-a-pirate)